 - LDL with small unhealthy LDL particles (this is called sdLDL-p: small dense LDL particles)

 A standard LDL result never shows which type of LDL it concerns so the actual result tells you very little.
-Only further research into the number of LDL-particles can say more about the exact nature of the LDL so ask your GP for further testing.
+Only further research into the number of LDL-particles can say more about the exact nature of the LDL.
+So make sure to ask your GP for further testing.